iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

     camera.setEye(this.lastEyeX, 0, eyeZ);
     camera.setCenter(this.lastEyeX, 0, 0);

-* The new position of the runner be calculated in physics world within every frame.
+* The new position of the runner will be calculated in physics world within every frame.
 The camera need to follow the runner to keep the runner inside.

-Build and run, and the you can see a boy running in the screen.
+Build and run, and then you can see a boy running in the screen.

 ## Chapter 7: Gesture Recognizer
 So far the runner can move himself forward.
 Before add user controls to the runner, you need to handle player's input.

-In the game use gesture control, include swipe up, swipe down and draw circle.
+In the game we use gesture control, include swipe up, swipe down and draw circle.

 There is an open source project **$1 Unistroke Recognizer**, which can recognize 16 gesture types include circle.
 And the **$1 Unistroke Recognizer** just have a JavaScript version, which can be easily import into Cocos2d-x JSB project.

 But **$1 Unistroke Recognizer** has a drawback: difficult to distinguish swipe up and swipe down.
-You will recognizer these two gestures by yourself.
+You have to recognize these two gestures by yourself.

 ### Simple Recognizer
 Simple Recognizer can recognize simple gesture include swipe up, swipe down, swipe left and swipe right.